leoheuler/flashtensors/README.md

 - ⚡ **Up to 10x faster** than standard loaders
 - ⏱ **Coldstarts < 2 seconds**

-The result: An inference engine that scales by users not by model.
+The result: An inference engine that scales by usage not by model.

 - Host hundreds of models in a single device, and hot-swap them on demand with low to none effect on user experience.
 - Run Agentic workflows on constrained devices (like robots, wearables, etc)